RafiqulT1/software_project_course/docs/ollamarunner.md

-GitHub Copilot: # Ollama Voice Chat Documentation
+# Ollama Voice Chat Documentation

 ## Overview
 This script creates a voice-based chat interface with an LLM (Language Learning Model) using Ollama.
 It supports:
-- Voice input using microphone
+- **Dynamic Voice Input:** Listens until the user stops speaking.
 - Speech-to-text using Whisper
 - Text-to-speech using Piper TTS
 - Chat interaction with Ollama models